Contents

 When you understand “the system” as well as you do, it can be hard to see it from an outsider’s perspective—just like doctors sometimes have trouble communicating in “plain English.”

-That means some of your citizens may think your navigation is littered with confusing jargon and unintuitive paths.
+That means some of your citizens may think your navigation is littered with jargon and unintuitive paths.
 In fact, 38% of residents report that confusing navigation is their greatest barrier in accessing digital government services.

 Why does this matter to your agency?
 And how can you tell if you have a problem?
 Read on to find out.